end-of-term/eot2024/seed-lists/README.md

 * Transgender-20250205.xlsx.
 1282 PDFs that include the word transgender.
 * mil_1-20250210.xlsx.
 3300 .mil seeds, includes a few agencies and DEI docs.
 * mil_2-20250210.xlsx.
 150 seeds.
+* OGE-20250210.xlsx.
+1278 seeds from the Office of Gov Ethics.
+Primarily PDFs.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: